Smiling Texas Teacher Mugshot Goes Viral, Accused Of Sleeping With Student

 — Texas News Blog (@texasnewsblog) March 20, 2017

-Sarah Fowlkes – who has been married to her husband for four years – was booked at the Caldwell County Jail after turning herself in.
+Sarah Fowlkes – who has been married to her husband for four years – was booked into the Caldwell County Jail after turning herself in.
 The Texas teacher did bond herself out within 24 hours of being booked.

-The administrators at Lockhart High School confirmed the teacher has been suspended following the allegations that she was sleeping with one of her students.
+The administrators at Lockhart High School confirmed the teacher had been suspended following the allegations that she was sleeping with one of her students.

 But it isn’t what this 27-year-old Texas teacher has been accused of that is making headlines; it is the fact that she was captured smiling in the mugshot that was taken at her booking that has gone viral.
 Media outlets are buzzing about how the Texas teacher “couldn’t wipe the smile off her face” regarding the crime she had committed against her student.

 Twitter has been lighting up as the smiling mugshot of this Texas Teacher goes viral.
-Once Twitter user is annoyed that media outlets are making such a big deal out of the mugshot and treating it as if it is a selfie.
+One Twitter user is annoyed that media outlets are making such a big deal out of the mugshot and treating it as if it is a selfie.

 .@nypost if a white male teacher repeatedly raped a 14y/o Gurl would u post his selfies or mugshot?